bkenez/k8s-crd-operator-example/README.md

+This is an example without any real functionality, simply for showcasing a pattern.

 # Example Helm Chart for CRD and Operator Deployment

 This Helm chart allows you to deploy a Custom Resource Definition (CRD) and an Operator to a Kubernetes cluster.
 The Operator's job is to create a pod whenever an instance of the custom resource is created, as well as to delete the pod when the corresponding instance is deleted.